-Upon completion of the offering, entities affiliated with GTCR collectively will beneficially own approximately 46% of our outstanding common stock.
+Upon completion of the offering, entities affiliated with GTCR collectively will beneficially own approximately % of our outstanding common stock.
 As a result, these stockholders, acting together, will have the ability to exert substantial influence over all matters requiring approval by our stockholders, including the election and removal of directors and any proposed merger, consolidation or sale of all or substantially all of our assets and other corporate transactions.
-Under our amended and restated certificate of incorporation, the GTCR entities and non-employee directors will not have any duty to refrain from engaging directly or indirectly in the same or similar business activities or lines of business that we do.
-In the event that any GTCR entity or non-employee director, as the case may be, acquires knowledge of a potential transaction or matter which may be a corporate opportunity for itself and us, the GTCR entity or non-employee director, as the case may be, will not have any duty to communicate or offer such corporate opportunity to us and may pursue such corporate opportunity for itself or direct such corporate opportunity to another person.
-See "Description of Capital Stock-Corporate Opportunities and Transactions with GTCR."
 Our officers, directors and principal stockholders could delay or prevent an acquisition or merger even if the transaction would benefit other stockholders.
 Moreover, this concentration of stock ownership may make it difficult for stockholders to replace management.
 In addition, this significant concentration of stock ownership may adversely affect the trading price for our common stock because investors often perceive disadvantages in owning stock in companies with controlling stockholders.
 This concentration of control could be disadvantageous to other stockholders with interests different from those of our officers, directors and principal stockholders and the trading price of shares of our common stock could be adversely affected.
-See "Principal and Selling Stockholder
+See "Principal and Selling Stockholders" for a more detailed description of our stock ownership.